Spinkoo/Matlab2Py/README.md

 - `'sbs'`: Step by Step simulation.
 This mode allows for detailed control over the simulation, stepping through it one step at a time.
 - `'sparsesbs'`: Sparse Step by Step simulation.
 This mode skips certain steps if they are deemed unnecessary, potentially speeding up the simulation.
 - `'normal'`: Normal simulation mode.
-This mode runs the simulation without any step-by-step control and the results should be retrived by the user afterwards.
+This mode runs the simulation without any step-by-step control and the results should be retrieved by the user afterwards.
 ## Setup

 [Install Matlab engine for Python](https://fr.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html)